AllenInstitute/aibs-informatics-core/CONTRIBUTING.md

 # Contributing to `aibs-informatics-core`

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome and appreciated!

 ## Types of Contributions